 It sets higher standards for determining, diagnosing, and naming sibling paleospecies than is the norm in vertebrate paleozoology—the uncontested results of Chure and Loewen just a couple of years prior that ignored statistics, phylogeny and lacked stratigraphic precision while including overlap between a small number of diagnosed characters in a modest sample of Allosaurus was ignored.
 Not did Carr et al. (2022) cite as they needed to the particularly pertinent example of Carr et al. (2017) which did not incorporate statistics, exacting stratigraphy, or a large well documented set of characters resting on a large fossil sample for a new species of Daspletosaurus.

-Assumption that monospecifity of Tyrannosaurus is null hypothesis problematic because genus existed over a sufficient time span for speciation to have occurred.
-As a result, the quickly produced Carr et al. (2022) is a narrow and technically negative examination of Paul et al. (2022), rather than a positive expansive examination and testing of number of species in genus.
+The assumption that monospecifity of Tyrannosaurus is null hypothesis problematic because genus existed over a sufficient time span for speciation to have occurred.
+As a result, the quickly produced Carr et al. (2022) is a narrow and technically negative examination of Paul et al. (2022), rather than a positive expansive examination that takes a deep data and analysis dive into testing the number of species in genus (this being the only study to do so since the latter paper).

 Does not cite evidence that other tyrannosaurid species that appear to be long lasting may be taxonomic chimeras.